AaltoSciComp/python-for-scicomp/content/data-formats.rst

     np.info(data_array)

-Here we have a different data structure: we have a two-dimentional array of numbers.
+Here we have a different data structure: we have a two-dimensional array of numbers.
 This is different to a Pandas DataFrame as data is stored as one contiguous block instead of individual columns.
 This also means that the whole array must have one data type.